Methods for small telescopes

 Exposing longer than

-30 seconds cause a small percentage of images to be slightly trailed.
+this results in a percentage of images to be slightly trailed due to poor

 |